2024-2025 Academic Catalog

 Students participate in 1.) selection and design, 2.) investigation and data collection, 3.) analysis and 4.) presentation of a research project.
 Research can include, but is not limited to, developing an experiment, collecting and analyzing data, surveying and evaluating literature, developing new tools and techniques including software, and surveying, brainstorming and evaluating engineering solutions and engineering designs.
 Proposals from teams of students will be considered.

 EGR 200.
-Professional Development Seminar.
+Career Launchpad: Preparing for Success.
 0 Hours

 EGR 201.
 Engineering Mechanics.
 3 Hours